 Off the top of my head, I think a better alternative would be to call for back up and have an officer in a motor vehicle take the suspect to the police station.

 This process might be safer because the person could try to startle the horse or pull the police officer from the horse.
 Much is dependent on the cooperation and mental state of the person under arrest.
 Let’s face it there are people who would not be as cooperative as Donald Neely.

-Also, it might be safer for the person under arrest, for the police officers might not be away of any underlying mental or physical illness that might become exacerbated by this king of process.
+Also, it might be safer for the person under arrest, for the police officers might not be aware of any underlying mental or physical illness that might become exacerbated by this king of process.